ctkelley/SIAMFANLEquations.jl/README.md

 # Warning!!
 0.2.1 has breaking changes
 # If you are reviewing my book proposal and are reading this, you've found the dev branch.
-# Please go to the master branchs to get the packages and notebooks
+# Please go to the master branches to get the packages and notebooks

 # SIAMFANLEquations version 0.2.1